StuartsProjects/SX12XX-LoRa/examples/SX126x_examples/ReadMe.md

 The library only supports the SPI based LoRa modules and these all require that the SPI bus pins, SCK, MOSI and MISO are connected.
 All modules also need a NSS (chip select pin) and NRESET (reset) pin.
 All devices need the RFBUSY pin to be used also.

 Of the LoRa devices DIO pins the SX126X library in standard form only uses DIO1.
 The Dorji DRF1262 and DRF1268 modules have an additional SW pin which must be configured and used since it provides power to the antenna switch on these modules.

-Some SX126x modules have RX and TX enable pins that need to be appropiatly activated when receiving or transmitting.
+####RX and TX enable pins

+Some SX126x modules with RF power amplifiers may have RX and TX enable pins.
+Whilst the SX126X library code contains functions that should switch RX and TX enable pins that are defined appropriately, this code has never been fully tested since at the time of writing I had no such SX126x modules available.
+Donations of suitable modules for testing will be accepted.

 Thus a begin function that initialised all possible permutations of pins would look like this;